Blazes used on the Loyalsock Trail

 - Wear proper shoes and clothing, be prepared for changing weather conditions, and carry adequate food.
 We recommend that you wear or carry long pants since you may encounter briars or nettles on sections of the trail.

 - Be prepared for ticks.
 Before hiking, be sure that you are aware of what precautions you can take to minimize your chances of being bitten by a tick; the International Lyme and Associated Diseases Society and the Centers for Disease Control and Prevention are two places to start looking for information.
-Carry a tick removal tool with you.
-The O'TOM/Tick Twister tool is one that is used by several members of the Alpine Club.

 - Wear hunter orange during hunting seasons, and do not hike the LT during bear and deer seasons, which generally start the Monday prior to Thanksgiving and continue for three weeks.
 Hunting is currently not permitted on Sundays.
 Refer to the Pennsylvania Game Commission for hunting season dates.

 - All people hiking the LT do so at their own risk.

 - The LT is covered by the following 7.5 minute topo maps: